wraithan/resume/docs/gigs.rst

 fed into intelligent DNS server that used it to make routing decisions.

-* Redesigned and built Dynamic Content benchmarks to include a cryptographic signature, giving us the first verified measurement type, enusing no caching happened that would invalidate the measurement.
+* Redesigned and built Dynamic Content benchmarks to include a cryptographic signature, giving us the first verified measurement type, ensuring no caching happened that would invalidate the measurement.
 * Built out the canary deployment system for the RUM client, allowing us to roll our releases or experiments out in 3-5% increments.
 This enabled us to try out